 Kimchi is often used straight up as a condiment on the plate, but its zesty tartness can be incorporated all manner of dishes, as you’ll see following — noodle dishes, soups, tacos, noodle and rice dishes, bowls, and savory pancakes.

-What is kimchi?
 In brief, kimchi is a fermented condiment based most often on cabbage and can include other vegetables.
 Think of kimchi as a spicier form of sauerkraut.
 It can be mild or spicy, depending on how it’s made.
 Originating in Korea, of course, rarely is a meal considered complete without it.
 Learn about the fascinating history of kimchi here.

 You’ll most likely find prepared kimchi mainly based on napa cabbage, embellished with onion, garlic, ginger, and a spice made from hot chile peppers.